RichCWilkerson/Consulting_Notes/Marketing/NeimanMarcus.md

   - Use @Singleton / @InstallIn(SingletonComponent::class) for app-level singletons (network, DB, analytics).
   - Use @ActivityRetainedScoped, @ActivityScoped, @FragmentScoped, @ViewModelScoped for lifecycle-bound objects (UI controllers, per-flow caches, viewmodel-scoped helpers).
   - Prefer @InstallIn matching the lifecycle where the dependency is used to avoid leaking longer-lived objects into short-lived scopes.
+  - Each module needs to use @Binds for core DI interfaces to bind implementations in feature modules.
+  - If DI is specific to that module, we create a new DI @Module for those @Provides
 - component hierarchies = TODO?
   - Hilt maps lifecycles: SingletonComponent → ActivityRetainedComponent → ActivityComponent → FragmentComponent / ViewModelComponent.
 Install modules into the component matching intended lifetime.
   - Put shared abstractions (interfaces, DTOs) in core module.
 Implementations live in feature modules and are bound to the interfaces via DI modules installed in the appropriate component.